-We retrieved and processed clinical trials from the clinicaltrials.gov database and performed keyword filtering to focus our study on oncology-related clinical trials, which resulted in around 15,856 trials stored in the vector database, ChromaDB.
+We retrieved and processed clinical trials from the clinical trials.gov database and performed keyword filtering to focus our study on oncology-related clinical trials, which resulted in around 15,856 trials stored in the vector database, ChromaDB.
 A clinical trial is a text document with a brief description mentioning the purpose of the trial, a detailed description of the trial and the participation criteria that lists the inclusion criteria required for a patient to be considered for enrollment and the exclusion criteria that if the patient possesses would disqualify them from participating in the trial.
 Our database, ChromaDB, includes only the "brief description" and "eligibility criteria" sections from the clinical trials document.
+No patient records data were used in this study.